-Created by Yuen Yuen Ang in 2024, polytunity is both a counter-narrative and constructive alternative to the reigning buzzword polycrisis.
-Instead of reacting to today’s convergence of crises and disruptions with fear and paralysis, polytunity reframes this moment as a generational opportunity for deep transformation of global institutions and thought.
+I’m advancing polytunity both as a counter-narrative and constructive alternative to the buzzword polycrisis.
+Instead of reacting to today’s convergence of crises and disruptions with fear, polytunity reframes this moment as a generational opportunity for deep transformation of global institutions and thought.

-To seize the polytunity, Ang offers her paradigm as an intellectual foundation: AIM (Adaptive, Inclusive, Moral) Political Economy.
+To seize the Polytunity, I offer my paradigm as an intellectual foundation for a disrupted, multipolar world: AIM (Adaptive, Inclusive, Moral) Political Economy.
 Adaptive = replace machine-thinking with systems-thinking.
-Inclusive = Value diverse local solutions and development pathways.
-Moral = Being mindful about how power and positionality shapes ideas.
+Inclusive = Value diverse development pathways.
+Moral = Recognize how power and positionality shapes ideas.

 Polytunity sets the stage for AIM, asking: Why do we urgently need a new paradigm now?